How to Stop Thinking about Suicide

 Reaching out to others is crucial.
 You don’t have to – and shouldn’t – try battling intense thoughts of suicide on your own.

 In order for people to be able to help, we have to let them know what’s going on.
-Other people can provide us with empathy, compassion, and support – all of which are critical for helping us feel like we’re not alone in our experience.
+Others can provide us with empathy, compassion, and support – all of which are critical for helping us feel like we’re not alone in our experience.

 It’s incredible how just saying our thoughts out loud to another person can help take power away from these thoughts.

-1. Contact someone you trust and can confide in, like:
+1. Contact someone you trust and can confide in, such as:

 • A close friend or loved one